Study mobility

 • 95€ per week

-• + Flat rate aid for students with social criteria grants, depending on the CROUS grant level
+• + Flat-rate assistance for students with social grants, based on CROUS grant level

 7 530€